Early Life and Education

 Philanthropy

-Yang is committed to philanthropy, particularly in education and scientific research.
-He donated $28 million to his alma mater, the University of Science and Technology of China (USTC), in December 2023 to support scientific research and innovation.
-He has made other donations to Shanghai Jiao Tong University and Tsinghua University.
-In 2015, the University of North Carolina created the Yang Scholars program to recognize significant scholarly contributions.
+Yang Yuanqing is also involved in philanthropy.
+In December 2023, he announced a personal donation of approximately $28 million (RMB 200 million) to his alma mater, the University of Science and Technology of China (USTC), to support scientific research and nurture young talent.
+He has made other donations to education and research institutions over the years.